BAM-PFA/BAMPFA-documentation/content/library-guidelines/CINEFILES SCANNING AND UPLOADING DIRECTIONS.md

 * If you start to scan an entire folder of documents, be sure to keep them together, and keep scanned documents separate from unscanned ones.
 It helps to plan your scanning shift so that you complete a folder that you begin.

- On the back page of each document, you will find a document number and the total number of pages in the document: ex: 1p #56123; 24pp. #56124
+* On the back page of each document, you will find a document number and the total number of pages in the document:

+> _1p #56123_

+> _24pp. #56124_

 * Take note of this number.
 You will use it to name your image files and to look up the corresponding document record in Collection Space.

-Decide whether you will scan the document in Grayscale (black and white) or Color (color).
+* Decide whether you will scan the document in Grayscale (black and white) or Color (color).
+You only scan in color if there is something in color in the document that adds meaning to the document itself.
+(Do scan color in autographs, don't scan paper that has turned yellow.)

 ## Now, really get ready to scan